CodeTherapist/customizing-aspnetcore-book/manuscript/10-taghelpers.md

 - https://www.red-gate.com/simple-talk/dotnet/asp-net/asp-net-core-tag-helpers-bootstrap/
 - https://www.jqwidgets.com/asp.net-core-mvc-tag-helpers/

 This part was initially planned as the last part of this series, but I found some more interesting topics.
-If you also have some nice ideas to write about feel free to drop a comment in the introduction post of this series.
+If you also have some nice ideas to write about feel free to contact me.

-In the next post, I'm going to write about how to customize the Hosting of ASP.NET Core Wep Applications: Customizing ASP.NET Core Part 11.
+In the next chapter, I'm going to write about how to customize the Hosting of ASP.NET Core Wep Applications.